 Step 5: Moisturising

 Not everyone needs a moisturiser.
 If you have particularly oily skin, perhaps just an SPF during the day will suffice.
 But if you would like some extra moisture, an oil-free formulation is the best choice.
 The Bareminerals Poreless Oil-Free Moisturizer* has a beautiful texture which will not add extra emollience to the skin.
 Check out my oily skin edit for other lightweight product recommendations.

 Step 6: The At-home Extraction Tool

 I still stand by my statement of getting extractions done professionally.
 However, there is one new at-home tool that I would actually recommend if you feel confident in treating your pores at home.
 The Skinesis Pro Pore Refiner has been created by Sarah Chapman who is one of the world’s best facial therapists so she knows a fair bit about what it takes to get clean, healthy skin.

 The Pro Pore Refiner is a double-sided device.
 You start with the bottom side which is a metallic plate that heats up when you turn the tool on.
 It warms up the skin to open the pores.
 In step 2 the metal plate starts vibrating.
 Apply it to the congested area and it helps dislodge the blocked pore through the vibrations.
 Step three uses the other side with the nozzle.
 When applied to the skin it acts as a suction to pull out the blackhead.
-You can see me demonstrate using this on my Instagram Story Highlights.
-There are also proper demos on the Skinesis website.
+There is a demo on the Skinesis website.

 If you have skin that is prone to congestion, you are likely to see these concerns return but being really consistent with this routine you will see real improvements build over time.
 Skincare alone is no magic step to remove deep blackheads (that’s why you need the manual extractions).
 However, these product recommendations will help soften and clean the skin so you can witness long-term improvement.